-The faculty chosen to teach the Doctoral curriculum courses will share their expertise and help guide you through the process to reach your goals.
-Our goal is for the Doctoral degree to be meaningful and uphold the value associated with the Doctorate of Nurse Anesthesia Practice degree.
+The faculty chosen to teach the Doctoral curriculum courses will share their expertise and guide you through the process to reach your goals.
+Our goal is for the Doctorate of Nurse Anesthesia Practice degree to be meaningful and uphold the value associated with the Doctorate title.
 Please feel free to contact me with questions.